-Propel Schools are hiring for a number of different teaching, paraprofessional, and support positions at several locations.
-Openings include a music teacher, movement artist in residence, afterschool artist, and other full- and part-time positions.
+Propel Schools are hiring for a number of different teaching, paraprofessional, and support positions in advance of the 2019–20 school year.
+Openings include full-time, K-8 visual arts and music teachers and other teaching and administrative positions.

 Professional Learning Opportunities and Conferences

 Prime Stage presents an Act 48 workshop, When Butterflies Speak: Discovering In the Time of Butterflies, on March 2, hosted by Carnegie Mellon University.
 This workshop is designed for teachers of English, language arts, Spanish, drama, and social studies on strategies for effective teaching and learning the novel In the Time of the Butterflies by Julia Alvarez.
 The workshop is $150 and includes lunch and a complimentary ticket to a performance of the show.
 Reservations can be made by emailing firstname.lastname@example.org.

 Union Project is accepting applications for the Artists As Change Agents Workshop Series.
 In this series, local artists will develop their artistic practice as a central methodology for systemic change in their local community.
 This program is designed and facilitated by EmcArts, a national arts service organization that works alongside individuals, organizations, and communities as they tackle their most complex challenges.
 Applications are due by March 4.

 Pre-registration and hotel information is now available for the NAfME/PMEA Eastern Division Conference.
 The conference will take place at the Westin Convention Center from April 4–7 in Pittsburgh, and the theme will be Innovation, Access, and Insights.